-- a) Applicant's full name and street address, including town and country.

-- b) Identification of the trademark.

-- c) Description of goods or services.

-- d) Use in commerce in Mexico.
-Non-use based applications are allowed under Mexican Law, since use in commerce is not a requirement for obtaining registration.
-However, if the trademark is already in use in Mexico, it is recommended to provide the full date (day, month and year) of when it was first used.
-This first use information becomes relevant for the Applicant to be afforded with priority rights over future Applicants who eventually intend to challenge the registration based on use of a similar trademark covering similar goods or services. - Factory address, business address or commercial establishment (if the mark is in use in Mexico). - f) Convention priority.
-If convention priority is to be claimed, it is required to provide the country of origin, application number, the date of filing and the exact description of goods and services.
+- a) An applicant's full name and street address, including town and country. - b) Identification of the trademark. - c) Description of goods or services. - d) Use in commerce in Mexico.
+Non-use basis applications are allowed under Mexican law, since use in commerce is not a requirement for obtaining registration.
+However, if the trademark is already in use in Mexico, it is recommended to provide the full date (day, month and year).
+This first use information becomes relevant for the applicant to be afforded with priority rights over future applicants who eventually intend to challenge the registration based on use of a similar trademark covering similar goods or services.

+- Factory address, business address or commercial establishment (if the mark is in use in Mexico). - f) Convention priority: if convention priority is to be claimed, it is required to provide the country of origin, application number, the date of filing and the exact description of goods and services.